kitsudaiki/OpenHanami/docs/inner_workings/measurements/measurements.md

 ![With reduction](reduction.jpg)

-Because there are only 4 different input-values in the test, which are used over and over again, a big difference also wouldn't be expected, but the transions between the different input-values are looking a bit smother compared to the other version.
+Because there are only 4 different input-values in the test, which are used over and over again, a big difference also wouldn't be expected, but the transitions between the different input-values are looking a bit smother compared to the other version.

 ## MNIST-Test

-Because the constructured case above doesn't show much measurable impact, the recutions-process was also tested with the MNIST-dataset.
+Because the constructed case above doesn't show much measurable impact, the reduction-process was also tested with the MNIST-dataset.

 ### Cluster-template